openstack/nova/doc/source/filter_scheduler.rst

   hosts.
 If the multiplier is positive, the weigher prefer choosing heavy workload compute hosts, the weighing has the opposite effect of the default.

+* |ServerGroupSoftAffinityWeigher| The weigher can compute the weight based on the number of instances that run on the same server group.
+The largest weight defines the preferred host for the new instance.
+For the multiplier only a positive value is meaningful for the calculation as a negative value would mean that the affinity weigher would prefer non collocating placement.

+* |ServerGroupSoftAntiAffinityWeigher| The weigher can compute the weight based on the number of instances that run on the same server group as a negative value.
+The largest weight defines the preferred host for the new instance.
+  For the multiplier only a positive value is meaningful for the calculation as a negative value would mean that the anti-affinity weigher would prefer collocating placement.

 Filter Scheduler makes a local list of acceptable hosts by repeated filtering and weighing.
 Each time it chooses a host, it virtually consumes resources on it, so subsequent selections can adjust accordingly.
 It is useful if the customer